Every time you want to start a niche site, there's usually one thing stopping you…

 Your monetization method will usually be Amazon since the product selection is so vast there.

-Your growth domain is simply a domain that tells people what your site is about and whether it's the right place for them at that moment.
-It needs to be something that you can expand upon so you're not stuck talking about a certain product type the entire time.
+Your expandable domain is simply a domain that tells people what your site is about and whether it's the right place for them at that moment.
+It needs to be something that you can expand upon so you're not stuck talking about a certain segment the entire time.
 It also helps with trustworthiness and the ability to attract links naturally.

 So there you have it!
 A full niche selection guide from A to Z. Was it shorter than you expected?